 Invasive plant booklets

 - Minnesota Noxious Weeds (Minnesota Department of Transportation) – contains information on identification and management of species regulated by the noxious weed law.
-You may print the pdf file or there is a ring-bound version available for purchase at Minnesota's bookstore (note that regulatory status may change more frequently than the pre-printed ring-bound version changes, so always consult the Noxious Weed List for the most up to date regulations).
+Note that regulatory status may change more frequently than the printed version changes, so always consult the Noxious Weed List for the most up to date regulations.

 - By Land And By Sea: Identification Guide To Non-native Species For Minnesota (University of Minnesota) – contains identification and regulatory status information on aquatic and terrestrial non-native plant and animal species.
 The guide may be purchased from the University of Minnesota or information may be accessed through individual species webpages.